-Sacred Heart is proud to offer a curriculum that integrates technology from pre-school all the way through grade 12.
-Part of our goal to provide the highest quality education is ensuring that our students have access to the most cutting edge resources available.
+Sacred Heart is proud to offer a curriculum that integrates technology and ensures that our students have access to the most cutting edge resources available.
 Our extensive technology program includes:

 Apple TVs and projectors in all high school classrooms